A taxonomy of categories for relations: Conclusions and further work

 \section{Conclusions and further work}

 The aim of the paper has been twofold.
-On the one side, we strove for putting some order in the array of those variants of symmetric monoidal categories, possibly poset-enriched, that has been proposed with computational and graphical aims in recent years.
+On the one side, we strove for putting some order in the array of those variants of symmetric monoidal categories, possibly poset-enriched, that have been proposed with computational and graphical aims in recent years.
 We hope that our streamlined presentation in terms of gs-monoidal categories could be beneficial to the interested community.
 On the other side, we presented a series of results concerning the gs-monoidal and oplax cartesian structures of Kleisli categories, putting some order also on those variants of enrichments of commutative monads proposed in the literature.

-Future threads of investigations include the combinatorial presentation of free gs-monoidal categories in terms of classes of graphs, as shown for string diagrams and hyper-graphs in e.g.~\cite{fabio2022}.
-Another line of work concerns the extension of the taxonomy towards \emph{traced} gs-monoidal categories~\cite{Joyal_tracedcategories,CorradiniGadducci99b}, in order to account for systems with feedback, and the lively area investigating alternative notions of Markov categories~\cite{di2025partial,LavoreR23,FritzGPT23} and affine monads~\cite{Jacobs16,FritzGPT23}, aimed at distilling a categorical presentation of probability theory, see e.g.~\cite{Jacobs18}.
+Future threads of investigations include the extension of the taxonomy towards traced gs-monoidal categories~\cite{Joyal_tracedcategories,CorradiniGadducci99b}, in order to account for systems with feedback, and the lively area investigating alternative notions of Markov categories~\cite{di2025partial,LavoreR23,FritzGPT23} and affine monads~\cite{Jacobs16,FritzGPT23}, aimed at distilling a categorical presentation of probability theory, see e.g.~\cite{Jacobs18}.
 And finally, the exploration of completeness theorems for functorial semantics, see e.g.~\cite{FritzGCT23}.